Quantumzhao/Quantum-Abstract-Language/README.md

   > No for now.
 Very likely yes in the future

-- [x] currying

-  > Partial application is not allowed.
-Use wrappers instead

-- [x] typing (explicit/implicit)

-  > No explicit typing.

 - [x] grammar style

   > CAML style

-- [ ] claiming and disposing quantum resources
+- [X] claiming and disposing quantum resources

+  > do it

 - [X] "cloning" qubit (creating entangling qubits with the same state)